Plan Comparison

 • TIAA*

-Loans Available through Fidelity only.
-Not available.
+Available through Fidelity only.

-Access to funds while employed Withdrawals permitted for any reason after age 59½, or due to qualifying financial hardship.** Only permitted due to qualifying unforeseen emergency, or in de minimus amounts after two years with no contributions.
+Withdrawals permitted for any reason after age 59½, qualifying unforeseen emergency, or in de minimus amounts after two years with no contributions.
+Distributions from any dollars rolled into the plan are also allowed.

-Distributions At termination, retirement, or death.
-All plans provide for various forms of benefit, including lump sums, installments, and various forms of annuities, depending upon the investment contract.
-Withdrawals and distributions prior to age 59½ from the ORP may be subject to a 10% additional tax penalty.** At termination, retirement, or death.
-All plans provide for various forms of benefit, including lump sums, installments, and various forms of annuities, depending upon the investment contract.
-Withdrawals and distributions from the 457 Deferred Compensation Plan are not subject to a 10% penalty.**
+At termination, retirement, or death.
+This plan provides for various forms of benefit, including lump sum, installments, and various forms of annuities, depending upon the investment contract.
+Withdrawals and distributions prior to age 59½ from the ORP may be subject to a 10% additional tax penalty.**

-Required minimum distributions (RMDs) Pre-Jan.
+For pre-tax funds: Pre-Jan.
 1, 1987: April 1 of the year following the later of age 75 or termination of employment; post-Dec.
-31, 1986: April 1 of the year following the later of age 72 or termination of employment.
-April 1 of the year following the later of age 72 or termination of employment.
+31, 1986: April 1 of the year following the later of age 73 or termination of employment.

 **Withdrawals and distributions not made due to financial hardship or minimum distribution requirements may be rolled over to other qualified retirement plans or individual retirement accounts (IRAs), as permitted by law.